alpo22/trivia/README.md

 Fonts come from Font Awesome Free 6.5.1 by @fontawesome - https://fontawesome.com License - https://fontawesome.com/license/free Copyright 2023 Fonticons, Inc.

+# Welcome!

+This is a fun little Simpsons Quote trivia game, inspired by games like Wordle or Framed.wtf.
+Each day you will see five Simpsons quotes and it is up to you to identify who said which.
+Stats are stored locally.
+Share and compete with friends.

+# Stack

+Next.js + React
+Vercel + GitHub
+StoryBook
+LocalStorage
+NameCheap.com

 ## TODO:

 - make sure it works